BIDS/repro-case-studies/case-studies/aarendt.md

 ##### Key tools

 Hosting our resources in a cloud environment played a vital role in making our workflow reproducible.
 The cloud enabled us to co-locate our scripts with the observations, enabling rapid processing and minimizing the need to transfer files.
 Additionally, using a relational database to store our geospatial datasets provided efficient methods for us to explore a wide range of spatial relationships in our datasets.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+Reproducibility is a crucial component of our workflow due to the dynamic nature of our monitoring campaign, and the need to constantly update the position and elevation of glaciers as they change in response to climate.
+We achieve reproducibility through:

++ maintaining consistency in the input datasets
++ utilizing a series of scripts to automate data ingest and filtering
++ storing raw and filtered/processed data in a relational database
++ generating data objects that handle typical data analysis functions
++ scripting all manuscript figures in Jupyter notebooks

 ##### General questions about reproducibility